Serkan Yusein: Ludogorets Razgrad

 On 7 January 2019, Ludogorets Razgrad confirmed that Yusein had signed a preliminary contract under the Bosman ruling and is set to join the team as a free agent in June 2019 if the negotiations between Botev and Ludogorets in January didn't end with a transfer agreement, but on 23 January both teams reached agreement and Yusein joined the team for an undisclosed fee.

+Krumovgrad

+In June 2023, Yusein joined newly promoted Krumovgrad.

+Arda

+In December 2024, he became part of the ranks of Arda Kardzhali.

 International career

 Yusein received his first call up for the Bulgaria on 12 November for the UEFA Nations League matches against Finland on 15 November 2020 and Republic of Ireland on 18 November.

+He made his debut on 4 June 2024 in a friendly against Romania.